 - video interviews

 The CIIA Advisory Board reviews nominees for inclusion in each year's Showcase.
-Selected instructors work with the CIIA to develop the resource through the end of spring term.
+Selected instructors work with the CIIA to develop the resource.
 The published work remains on the site permanently.

 Since 1999, the Showcase has featured nearly 80 WWU instructors, and has evolved into a Creative Commons-licensed collection of teaching practices, catalogued in Western Libraries, and followed by a global audience.